-The Right-to-Know Law official, who is the Township Secretary, has the authority to grant and deny physical access to a public record and the discretion to impose reasonable restrictions on the time, place and nature of access.
+The Right-to-Know Law official, has the authority to grant and deny physical access to a public record and the discretion to impose reasonable restrictions on the time, place and nature of access.

 If a written request for records is granted in whole or in part, the following fees will be charged to the requester: